Canoe vs Kayak: Which Should You Choose for Your Next Adventure?

 Intermediate Paddlers

-Consider branching out – if you started with canoes, try kayaking different water types.
-If you're a kayak person, spend a day in a quality canoe to see what you're missing.
+At this stage, your choice depends more on intended use than skill level.
+You have probably developed preferences based on early experiences.
+Consider branching out.
+If you started with canoes, try kayaking different water types.
+If you are a kayaker, spend a day in a quality canoe to see what you might be missing.

 Advanced Paddlers